5 Essential Elements Every Spec Script Should Have

 You need amazing moments that build on each other and always push the story and characters forward.

 It's not enough to just convey a plot point through dialogue and some scene description.
 We need to experience cathartic moments throughout the whole screenplay.
-That is what embeds that script into the mind of the reader.
+That is what embeds that script into the mind of the reader and it's one of the single most important elements of a successful screenplay.

 Give that reader many laughs, many scares, many thrills, and many tears — whatever the genre and story entail.